Usage Guide#

 session_exclusive_processor

 Type: bool, default: false.
-If set to true, the session will use an exclusive processor for inference and therefore cannot be processed parallel.
-Necessary for e.g. stateful models.
+If set to true, the session will use an exclusive processor for inference and therefore cannot be processed in parallel.
+Tasks of the session then execute strictly in submission order and never concurrently, which is necessary for stateful models that carry internal state between inferences (e.g. RNNs/LSTMs).

 blocking_ratio